Meteorite-Studio/qwe/README.md

 > ```
 #
 > [!IMPORTANT]
 > Update / function .Update -- Update the page.
-This function should be keep repeating, so the next and previous button will be controlled
+This function should keep repeating, so the next and previous buttons will be controlled.
 > ```lua
 > --// Code Language: LUA
 > --// OBJECT TYPE AVAILABILITY: localscript